Derekma73/Derekma73/Team_Readme.md

 I see Slack and email as nearly synonymous and have each on my phone, though generally prefer slack because it tracks conversations better than email.
 I usually defer to the preferences of my team and the formality of the context when choosing one or the other.

-If a scheduled event of any kind(phone call, in-person, conference) is discussed in a conversation with me, I appreciate calendar invites, because if it's not in my calendar then I'll likely forget about it.
+If a scheduled event of any kind(phone call, in-person, conference) is discussed in a conversation with me, I appreciate calendar invites because if it's not in my calendar then I'll likely forget about it.

 ### Personal Intention for Planning Day
 I'm looking forward to mapping out our teams' priorities for the next year.
 My background in the military can leave me craving direction, so I value understanding where to go and what needs done first.

 ### Personal Principles / Values
 I generally assume that most people are working towards a better future politically, professionally, and personally.
 I find that if someone does something I disagree with, I tend to see it as a disagreement about tactics rather than values.
-However, if I find that someone has done something I find to be blatantly immoral rather than misguided I will not hesitate to shame that person and avoid them in the future.
+However, if I find that someone has done something I deem to be blatantly immoral rather than misguided I will not hesitate to shame that person and avoid them in the future.

 I'm extremely passionate about the goals of the labor movement and as such I can sometimes seem overly serious.
 In addition to AFSCME, I recently joined the International Workers of the World (IWW) and have plans to join other political organizations once I am no longer in the military.

 ## Optional Responses

 ### You: OOO
-Outside of work at AFSCME I'm in the Army Reserves as a Civil Affairs Officer.
+Outside of AFSCME I'm in the Army Reserves as a Civil Affairs Officer, though I was also an Engineer.
 I'm currently seeking discharge from this by way of conscientious objection, though this process has been slow and somewhat draining my excess energy.

 When I do have energy, I love exercising by running and spending time in the gym.
-I was training for a triathalon last fall, though my hope is that this fall post-COVID I'll be able to make those plans a reality.
+I was training for a triathalon last fall, though my hope is that this fall post-COVID I'll be able to actualize those plans.
 I also love hiking, mountain biking, and enjoyed playing ultimate frisbee with a group in Northern VA prior to COVID.

 I love to read philosophy books, though it seems as though I do a better job of starting them than I do of finishing them.
 I'm always down to discuss various philosophers or their ideas!
-I'm passionate about politics and political theory, but also have interests in philosophy of science, philosophy of computer science, ethics, philosophy of mind, and cultural commentary/analysis.
+I'm passionate about politics and political theory, but also have interests in philosophy of science (specifically within biology, computer science, and physics), ethics, philosophy of mind, and cultural commentary/analysis.
 I used to love writing in college, though this is a habit that's dwindled over the years to a few specific projects and poems.

 I like playing card and board games with friends and watching movies with my girlfriend Konica.
-I also play video games - I have a PS4 and play Overwatch consistently and rotate through other single player games when that gets tiring (Horizon Forbidden West, Final Fantasy 7 remake, The Last of Us parts one and 2).
-I also play minecraft, pokemon, mario kart, and super smash brothers on my switch.
+I also play video games - I have a PS4 and play Overwatch consistently and rotate through other single player games when that gets boring (Horizon Zero Dawn, Final Fantasy 7 remake, The Last of Us parts one and two).
+I also play minecraft, pokemon, mario kart, and super smash brothers on my switch (sometimes with my younger brothers).

 Once the pandemic started I also picked up gardening and playing the guitar.
 I grew/am growing tomatoes, mint, fennugreek, a bonsai tree, and basil.
 So far on the guitar I can play a nursery rhyme and "Ode to Joy" by Beethoven.